The New Zealand Household Travel Survey is an ongoing survey of household travel conducted for the Ministry of Transport.

 Why should my household take part?

-The survey findings are used to help:
+The survey findings are used to understand crash risk and improve:

-- improve pedestrian networks
+- pedestrian networks

 Your contribution will benefit your local community as well as New Zealand as a whole.